-- SSL SSL mode is for integration with SSL consoles that turn off the MADI signal on the dormant port - The REDU LED will flash if you are in SSL Mode (Dark Fibre) and both MADI inputs are valid - GPI The Bridge defaults to the primary MADI input but can be forced to the secondary by triggering GP input 1 For GPIO pinouts refer to Appendix D. - None The MADI ports are now in Split Mode None (Split) mode is not available at 176.4 or 192 kHz sample rates.
+- SSL SSL mode is for integration with SSL consoles that turn off the MADI signal on the dormant port - GPI The Bridge defaults to the primary MADI input but can be forced to the secondary by triggering GP input 1 For GPIO pinouts refer to Appendix D. - None The MADI ports are now in Split Mode None (Split) mode is not available at 176.4 or 192 kHz sample rates.
 For channel allocation details refer to Appendix C.

 Turning SELECT clockwise moves the focus box to the MADI R State option, pressing SELECT has no function.
-The option reports the MADI redundancy state and as such the MADI input bridged to Dante (Pri, Sec, Pri Error, Split Mode).
+The option reports the MADI redundancy state and as such the MADI input bridged to Dante (Pri, Sec, Pri Error,Split Mode).

 When in GPI mode this reports the GPI state.
-When in SSL mode this reports the active MADI port or, if both are active reports Pri Error, as one MADI connection should be 'dark'.
+When in SSL mode this reports the active MADI port, or if both are active reports Pri Error, as one MADI connection should be 'dark'.
 In SSL mode, if neither port is active, the unit defaults to the primary port.